Chapter 9 Leaving Home

 “Agreed.
 Olivia, that’s your department,” the President said, turning to her daughter’s teacher.
 Olivia was now also the Secretary of Flotilla Management.

 “Elizabeth, how are you doing?”
-Sammie asked.
+Sammie asked as she shut the door.

 “Oh,” she let out a sigh.
 “Scared.”